fluxcd/flux2/docs/guides/webhook-receivers.md

 The [notification controller](../components/notification/controller.md)
-can handle events coming from external systems (GitHub, GitLab, Bitbucket, Harbour, Jenkins, etc) and notify the GitOps toolkit controllers about source changes.
+can handle events coming from external systems (GitHub, GitLab, Bitbucket, Harbor, Jenkins, etc) and notify the GitOps toolkit controllers about source changes.
 The notification controller is part of the default toolkit installation.